-You can use an email form to contact them, or they offer a snail mail address and live chat.
+You can use an email form to contact them, or they offer an email address, phone number and live chat.
 There’s no phone, but live chat does do the same job.
-Support is not available 24/7 sadly, but it is Monday-Sunday from 8.30am to midnight.
-A good support system overall.
+Support is not available 24/7 sadly, but it is Monday-Sunday from 7.30am to 1am.

 Bgo Bingo uses Virtue Fusion software which powers some of the bigger name brands out there (Gala Bingo, Sun Bingo etc).
 The lobby is bright and busy, maybe a little cluttered.
 Nevertheless, it’s easy to use and has some nice extras like a clock and a place to input bonus codes.